 SMU happily accepts and reviews applications from students attending non-traditional high schools, including homeschools and online high schools.
 A student who has been homeschooled is subject to the same review as a student applying from a traditional high school (please follow the application instructions).
 We ask that all homeschooled students complete the Home School Supplement.

-The SMU Admission Committee makes the following additional recommendations for home-schooled students to help them be as competitive as possible in the admission process:
+The SMU Admission Committee makes the following additional recommendations for homeschooled students to help them be as competitive as possible in the admission process:

-- The admission committee will need something to help us measure your success as a student in your home-school program.
+The admission committee will need something to help us measure your success as a student in your homeschool program.
 We understand that an official transcript may not be available.
-If this is the case, please submit some type of transcript and/or course descriptions so that we can fully understand your program and what was used to determine proficiency in each academic area.
+If this is the case, please submit a transcript with a consistent grading scheme and/or course descriptions including textbook titles so that we can fully understand your program and what was used to determine proficiency in each academic area.

-- The counselor recommendation should come from the individual who has coordinated your home school experience and can provide information about the curriculum you used.
+- The counselor recommendation should come from the individual who has coordinated your educational experience and can provide information about the curriculum you used.

 We look forward to working with you and reviewing your application for admission.
-Please feel free to contact Abby Chu, with any home-school related questions.
+Please feel free to contact Abby Chu, with any homeschool-related questions.